kamalgirdher/RobotFrameworkTraining/Section4/README.md

     DELETE - Used to remove a resource.

+In this tutorial, we would use mocking of services on our local to execute the tests.
+For this, we are using a tool called **Mockoon**.

+**Installation**

+    1. Download and install Mockoon(https://mockoon.com) to mock services and practice extensively.

+    2. Create New environment in mockoon using mockoon_environment.json in the project.
+[Refer : https://megettingerror.blogspot.com/2019/06/how-to-import-environment-in-mockoon.html]

 ### Lecture 4.3 - Get request | REST API testing using Robot framework

 **GET request**

+GET requests are used to retrieve resource representation/information only – and not to modify it in any way.
+As GET requests do not change the state of the resource, these are said to be safe methods.

 ```
 ** Settings **
 Library 	RequestsLibrary